 Here is what a properly annotated invoice should look like (this was done with Snagit).

-Note: I found this image from Google, it is not from a past client 🙂 Also, I made up the ASIN and the date on this receipt would most likely not fly with Amazon (well over 365 days old)
+The image above is from Google, it is not from a past client 🙂 Also, I made up the ASIN and the date on this receipt would most likely not fly with Amazon (well over 365 days old)

 2. Include invoices as attachments AND URLs.

 Amazon has one gigantic flaw in regards to their "Appeal Decision" submission form: THEY DON'T HAVE A WAY TO ATTACH INVOICES!!!

 Crazy right?
 They asked for invoices and receipts, but didn't give us a way to upload them.